funatsufumiya/git-lfs-php-server/README.md

 ## License

 At this time, the copyright is held by the original owner of [the forked source](https://github.com/takashiro/git-lfs-server).
-The fork source is in archived status and is currently confirming its intentions.
+The fork source is in archived status and is currently confirming owner's intentions.

 (Note: with the current "No License", anyone can use GitHub functions such as fork, PR, code browsing, and download, but not allowed to copy or modify outside of GitHub.)